kakarotto67/KnowledgeBank/WebUI/JavaScript.md

 person.prototype.fullName = function() {
  return this.firstName + " " + this.lastName; // here we can access existing class' properties or methods
 };
-// here we access new method from early instantiated instance myFather.fullName();
+// here we access new method from earlier instantiated instance myFather.fullName();
 ```